 By Natasha Gayle

 Have you ever had a toothache?
 Sometimes it's not easy to endure.
-What makes it especially difficult is when you are unable to see a dentist right away so they can treat it.
+What makes it especially difficult is when you are unable to see a dentist right away so they can take away the tooth pain.

-But there are ways to relieve some of that tooth pain while you wait to see a dentist--like using vanilla extract.
+But there are ways to relieve tooth pain while you wait to see a dentist--like using vanilla extract.
 Here's how you can use vanilla extract for toothache relief.

 Vanilla extract has antiseptic and analgesic properties, which is why it is so effective at relieving tooth pain, though only temporarily.
 One of its properties, Eugenol, is often used in dental offices for temporary fillings.